vtothsvk/AP-Home/README.md

 **We do not make direct changes to the "main" branch!!!**

-In case of developing new feature, bug fux or any other shinanigans we follow the workflow shown below.
+In case of developing a new feature, a bug fix or any other shinanigans we follow the workflow shown below.

 ![Image of Git Workflow](https://i.ibb.co/KDhzhCn/Git-Workflow.png)